mattdabit/landmarks/README.md

 <img src="images/embedding_2d_scatter_25_landmarks.png"/>

-I was so excited about the above finding with 5 landmarks I tried the same process with 25 and found similar results!
+I was so excited about the above finding with 5 landmarks, I tried the same process with 25 and found similar results!
 This shows embeddings, even when reduced to two dimensions, will be a very strong feature for modeling.

 ## Base Model Analysis